mjc/optimizeimages.sh/README.md

 This should be POSIX sh compliant.

 ### TODO:
-- [x] pass shellcheck
+- [x] Pass shellcheck
-- [x] use functions to make parallelization easier
+- [x] Use functions to make parallelization easier
-- [x] don't reuse the same filenames so we can parallelize
+- [x] Don't reuse the same filenames so we can parallelize
-- [x] use fd instead of find so walking files is a lot faster.
+- [x] Dse fd instead of find so walking files is a lot faster.
-- [x] only use one `fd` or `find` and optimize both types of images in the same loop.
+- [x] Only use one `fd` or `find` and optimize both types of images in the same loop.
+- [x] Use `file(1)` to detect file type and skip empty files.
-- [ ] detect if [fd](https://github.com/sharkdp/fd) is installed and fall back to `find` if it isn't.
+- [ ] Detect if [fd](https://github.com/sharkdp/fd) is installed and fall back to `find` if it isn't.
-- [ ] detect if the prerequisite programs are installed
+- [ ] Detect if the prerequisite programs are installed
-- [ ] install prerequisites if they are not installed
+- [ ] Install prerequisites if they are not installed
-- [ ] detect cpu count
+- [ ] Detect cpu count
-- [ ] only spawn N processes and make sure N are always running when there are images to optimize
+- [ ] Only spawn N processes and make sure N are always running when there are images to optimize